kailermai/tp/docs/DeveloperGuide.md

 1. **Successful viewing of student record**

-   1. **Prerequisites**: At least 1 student listed in the student list panel on the left.
+   1. **Prerequisites**: At least 1 student listed in the Student List Panel on the left.

    2. **Test case**: `view 1`<br>
       **Expected**: Right-hand panel is updated to display the record overview of the student at index 1, showing calculated record statistics.
 Status message shows the success message: Viewing record of student: [Student].<br>

 2. **Viewing student record with invalid index**

-   1. **Prerequisites**: At least 1 Student listed in the student list panel on the left.
+   1. **Prerequisites**: At least 1 Student listed in the Student List Panel on the left.

    2. **Test case**: `view 0` or `view x` (where x is larger than the list size)<br>
       **Expected**: Right-hand panel remains unchanged.
 Error details shown in the status message.